 Multiple Myeloma and Palliative Care

-Multiple myeloma is a hematologic cancer.
-In other words, it grows in the blood.
-Damaged blood plasma cells start to rapidly reproduce and grow out of control.
+Multiple myeloma is a blood cancer.
+Damaged blood plasma cells start to reproduce quickly and grow out of control.
 These cancerous cells then crowd out other blood cells and interfere with the immune system and bones.

-The human blood system contains several types of cells that are necessary for a healthy immune system to protect the body from infection.
-Plasma cells are a type of white blood cell that are made in the soft and spongy bone marrow located at the center of large bones.
+Plasma cells are a type of white blood cell that are made in the soft and spongy bone marrow at the center of large bones.
 They make the antibodies that help the body recognize, attack and kill germs.

 Understanding Palliative Care